American woodcock: Breeding

+Rocking behavior

+American woodcocks occasionally perform a rocking behavior where they will walk slowly while rhythmically rocking their bodies back and forth.
+This behavior occurs during foraging, leading ornithologists such as Arthur Cleveland Bent and B. H. Christy to theorize that this is a method of coaxing invertebrates such as earthworms closer to the surface.
+The foraging theory is the most common explanation of the behavior, and it is often cited in field guides.
+This theory is complicated by observations of rocking while slowly walking across ground that cannot be foraged, such as hard roads or deep snow.

+An alternative theory for the rocking behavior has been proposed by some biologists, such as Bernd Heinrich.
+It is thought that this behavior is a display to indicate to potential predators that the bird is aware of them.
+Heinrich notes that some field observations have shown that woodcocks will occasionally flash their tail feathers while rocking, drawing attention to themselves.
+This theory is supported by research done by John Alcock who believes this is a type of aposematism.

 Population status

 How many woodcock were present in eastern North America before European settlement is unknown.
 Colonial agriculture, with its patchwork of family farms and open-range livestock grazing, probably supported healthy woodcock populations.

 The woodcock population remained high during the early and mid-20th century, after many family farms were abandoned as people moved to urban areas, and crop fields and pastures grew up in brush.
 In recent decades, those formerly brushy acres have become middle-aged and older forest, where woodcock rarely venture, or they have been covered with buildings and other human developments.
 Because its population has been declining, the American woodcock is considered a "species of greatest conservation need" in many states, triggering research and habitat-creation efforts in an attempt to boost woodcock populations.

 Population trends have been measured through springtime breeding bird surveys, and in the northern breeding range, springtime singing-ground surveys.
 Data suggest that the woodcock population has fallen rangewide by an average of 1.1% yearly over the last four decades.